Turning a Refusal into a Re-Application Strategy

 Applying immediately without fixing the core issue leads to a second refusal, which makes future travel significantly harder.

-If you are ready to address your refusal, we start with a Written Assessment (KES 5,000).
+If you are ready to address your refusal, we start with an Eligibility Audit (KES 6,000).

 We will review your refusal letter and tell you: